 - Get Released on Your Own Recognizance

 The jail intake procedure takes you through the following steps:

 - You will be placed in a holding cell.
 If there are a lot of arrests, it will take a while to get processed.

-- The first step is that you must answer a bunch of questions, such as what is your legal name, home address, birthdate and a contact person.
+- The first step is that you must answer a bunch of questions, such as what your legal name is, home address, birthdate and a contact person.

 - They’ll also ask about your mental and medical history.

 - You’ll be given an inmate ID number.